GuestSneezeOSDev/WinesapDualboot/README.md

 # WinesapDualboot
-I AM NOT RESPONSIBLE IF I BREAK YOUR DEVICE THIS SCRIPT IS STILL NEW
+I AM NOT RESPONSIBLE IF I BREAK YOUR DEVICE THIS SCRIPT IS STILL NEW AND IS NOT OFFICIAL
 ## REQUIRED STEPS BEFORE USING
 - Requires at least a 100 GB partition (Made in windows)
 - Secureboot is disabled